martinkearn/MartinK-Me/README.md

-# mk.uk
+# Kearn.me
-A personal link shortening service … just because I can.
-Published at http://mk.uk
+A launchpad for everything related to Martin Kearn.
+Published at [Kearn.me](http://kearn.me)